 You can search the collections for scripts, documents and ephemera.
 Please see our guide for search tips:

 Access to the collections is by appointment at BFI Southbank.
-Our appointment times are Tuesday-Thursday 10.30am-1pm and 2-5.30pm.
+Our appointment times are 11am to 5pm on Tuesdays and Wednesdays.
 The collections are all held off site at the BFI National Archive and demand for materials is high so it’s best to give as much notice as possible, typically two-three weeks.

 Please get in touch through our contact form to book an appointment, or if you wish to discuss your project with a member of the team.